neaorin/AppServiceWalkthrough/DeployToAzure.md

 [Back to Index](README.md)

-## Deploy the application to Azure
+## Deploy the application to Azure App Service

 ### Database deployment